TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 })
 {% endhighlight %}

-By embracing asynchronicity everything runs through in the same style, using the same conventions and either moving forward as intended or throwing to the `catch` and being handled cleanly.
+By embracing asynchronicity everything runs through in the same fashion, using the same conventions and either moving forward as intended or throwing to the `catch` and being handled cleanly.

 ## Summary